 Salespeople are notorious for ignoring prospects’ concerns in favor of pushing their own agendas.
-When salespeople fail to listen, prospects become irritated and stop listening themselves.
-Ultimately nobody wins.
+When salespeople fail to listen, prospects become irritated and stop engaging.
+Ultimately, nobody wins.

 A good listener will also be able to recognize the most common pain points faced by their prospects and communicate those to the marketing team.
 By understanding what their prospects are most worried about, marketing and sales are equipped to create messages that truly resonate with their potential clientele.
 That translates to more qualified leads and, if they possess these other skills, more closed deals.